LEARN @ LAK'21

 June 18, 2020

 As part of ICLS (the International Conference of the Learning Sciences) 2020, we invited members of both the Learning Sciences and Learning Analytics communities for a unique conversation exploring the promise and potential peril of data-mining methods for generating insight into complex human learning processes.
-The session was built around the accepted ICLS paper “Tracing Professional Identity Development through Mixed-Methods Data Mining of Student Reflections”, with an invited commentary by Professor David Shaffer followed by an open community discussion.
+The session led by LEARN postdoctoral scholar, Sameen Reza, was built around the accepted ICLS paper “Tracing Professional Identity Development through Mixed-Methods Data Mining of Student Reflections”, with an invited commentary by Professor David Shaffer followed by an open community discussion.

 Presentation Slides on Tracing Professional Identity Development through (Mixed-Methods) Data Mining Video Recording of Tracing Professional Identity Development through (Mixed-Methods) Data Mining presentation